 SmartCentres and certain of the other vendors have the right, at their option, to receive up to 30% of the gross proceeds for any new developments up to 3,350,000 LP Class B Series 2 Units, in aggregate, and 800,000 LP Class D Series 2 Units, in aggregate, at purchase prices ranging from \$29.55 to \$33.00 per unit by exchanging a similar amount of LP Class C Series 2 Units, and up to 551,416 Units, in aggregate, at purchase prices ranging from \$29.55 to \$33.00 per unit.
 Each LP Class B Series 2 Unit and LP Class D Series 2 Unit issued as a result of an Acquisition 7 Earn-Out Event shall result in the cancellation of one LP Class C Series 2 Unit and one LP Class E Series 2 Unit, respectively, and the issuance of an additional Special Voting Unit in certain circumstances.
-As at December 31, 2011, SmartCentres and certain of the other vendors have earned \$237.7 million in Acquisition 7 Earn-Out Proceeds, none of which has been paid through the issuance of LP Class B Series 2 Units, LP Class D Series 2 Units or Units.
+As at December 31, 2012, SmartCentres and certain of the other vendors have earned \$240.7 million in Acquisition 7 Earn-Out Proceeds, of which \$7.5 million has been paid through the issuance of 494,072 Units as a result of the occurrence of certain Acquisition 3 Earn-Out Events and \$0.6 million has been paid through the issuance of 20,617 LP Class B Series 2 Units.
 On the assumption that it will be able to obtain financing on acceptable terms, Calloway expects that it will raise the needed capital to finance the balance of any Acquisition 7 Earn-Out Proceeds by issuing equity, or issuing mortgages secured against its properties, or by way of advances under operating or acquisition facilities.